How to File a Bar Complaint Against Your Attorney

 - Make a determination

 Timeline: This process takes months.
-Sometimes 6-12+ months.
+Sometimes several months or longer.
 The bar is not a quick fix.

 What Actually Happens After You File